-7413Marketing Management1.0 CreditMarketing Management is a course that will expand the entrepreneurial and management requirements of a business owner.Becoming an entrepreneur, learning to work with other students, and making management decisions is taught in this course.Students will accomplish this by working together as a team of managers to operate and manage a Capital High School store, theBear Necessities.
-Obtain skills such as financial analysis, human resource management, information management, professionaldevelopment, strategic/channel management, pricing, selling, product/service management and promotion.
-Apply all those skillswhen you compete against high school students from all over Montana in the High School Business Challenge.
-This class allowsfor opportunities in DECA which plans and implements Night to Shine and options to compete at state and national levels inmarketing and business entrepreneurship.
-Prerequisite(s): Small Business Management
+Marketing Management is a course that will expand on the entrepreneurial and management requirements of a business owner.
+Becoming an entrepreneur, learning to work with other students, and making management decisions are taught in this course.
+Students will accomplish this by working together as a team of managers to operate and manage the Capital High School store, Bear Necessities.
+Bear Necessities is a school-based enterprise and retail training laboratory where students obtain skills and hands-on experience in areas such as financial analysis, human resource management, information management, professional development, strategic/channel management, pricing, selling, product/service management, and promotion.
+This class allows for opportunities in DECA, which plans and implements Night to Shine, an annual talent show.
+DECA prepares emerging leaders and entrepreneurs for careers in marketing, finance, hospitality, and management in high schools and colleges around the globe.
+Prerequisite(s): Small Business Management or instructor approval.